qadamcsqueezy/mygit/README.md

   -h, --help       show CLI help
 ```

-In order to put your project up on GitHub , you need to provide configuration file with your github Personal access tokens with at least public_repo scope or repo scope .
-Read more about github token and how to create one [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) .
+In order to put your project up on GitHub , you need to provide the configuration file with your github's Personal access tokens with at least public_repo scope or repo scope .
+Read more about github tokens and how to create one [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) .

 Here's an example of a configuration file :